 An uncapped commission structure that solely prioritizes more sales might lead to salespeople resorting to pushy tactics to gain more clientele (and more commissions), neglecting customer fit and customer success in the process.
 This can result in accelerated churn.

 An effective way to solve this is to incentivize metrics that contribute to sustained growth, along with getting customers to sign on the dotted line.
 Over 85% of business buyers expect sales representatives to act as trusted advisors, so it’s important to cultivate and reward this behavior.

 Why You Should Avoid "Uncapped Commission" in Job Descriptions

 Job seekers should be wary of any job description that touts uncapped commission as a major selling point.
-In a lot of cases, that could very well be a big-time red flag.
+In many cases, that could be a big-time red flag.
 Uncapped commission is often an implied benefit for most sales positions — it’s almost always a given.

 Advertising uncapped commission is like bragging about providing salespeople with a company computer and an office with Wifi access.
 Sure, it’s important to have, and a sales role would be tougher without it, but it doesn’t look particularly impressive to prospective candidates.